Outsmart Your Kids for the Ultimate Sun Protection

-This Post is Sponsored!
-Though I was compensated by the Consumer Healthcare Products Association (CHPA’s) Educational Foundation in support of KnowYourOTCs.org, all opinions are my own!
+This Post is Sponsored by the Consumer Healthcare Products Association (CHPA’s) Educational Foundation in support of KnowYourOTCs.org, all opinions are my own!
 Thank You For Supporting CityGirlGoneMom!

 After a myriad of avoidance tactics from the kids, they were properly doused and ready for some fun in the sun.
 The next time we hit the beach, as planned, our day went swimmingly.
 Or, so I thought.
-After being there for a couple of hours, we headed home, and once we got out of the bright sun, and into the car, I saw the redness on the shoulders of my older two (9 and 11 years old).
+After being there for a couple of hours, we headed home, and once we got out of the bright sun, and into the car, I saw the redness on the shoulders of my two eldest.
 Fully capable of applying their own sunscreen, they opted to do it themselves.
 This was just a reminder that no matter how capable, I’ve got to triple check, which might mean triple applying–and that’s okay.

 My brand partner KnowYourOTCs.org is an awesome resource for the do’s and don’ts of sunscreen selection and application as well as sunburn treatment.
 Here’s a handful of tips as you and your family set out to soak in some sunshine this summer:

-DO choose the proper SPF: SPF – or “Sun Protection Factor”- is a measure of how well a sunscreen protects your skin from the kind of UVB rays that cause sunburn.
-Experts recommend a minimum of SPF 30 as it blocks 97% of the UVB rays when applied (and re-applied) correctly.
+SPF, or “Sun Protection Factor,” is a measure of how well a sunscreen protects your skin from the kind of UVB rays that cause sunburn.
+Experts recommend a minimum of SPF 30 as it blocks 97 percent of the UVB rays when applied (and re-applied) correctly.

-DON’T forget other sun blocking accessories: Hats, UV-protective clothing, and rash guard shirts!
-They are all awesome for protect your skin!
+Hats, UV-protective clothing, and rash guard shirts!
+They are all awesome for protecting your skin!

 UVA rays pass easily through the earth’s ozone layer, making them the most common form of sun exposure.
 UVA rays cause our skin to age and wrinkle, as well as contribute to skin cancer.